Remote Work

 Larger clients running cross-border IC programs use compliance vendors that flag risk patterns.
 Two address-related signals come up repeatedly:

-- Same address as a residence with no business signage or directory listing.
+1. Same address as a residence with no business signage or directory listing.
 Vendors interpret this as "no separate business presence," which weakens the contract-vs-employment defence if challenged.
-Worksuite and Globalization Partners both publish guidance to this effect.
+Major contractor-management and global-employment platforms publish guidance to this effect.

 A commercial street address with a Unit/# assigned to your business — even if you operate from home — moves both signals into the safe zone.
 You're not pretending to have an office; you're separating your business mailing presence from your residence, which is exactly what CRA also expects you to be able to do if asked.